-When you’re in the middle of a job search, it’s natural to be drawn to companies with big names or those that you are enjoy as a consumer.
-In fact, many people determine up front a short list of companies they would be “willing” to work for.
+When you’re in the middle of a job search, it’s natural to be drawn to big brand companies with products you enjoy as a consumer.
+In fact, many people determine upfront a shortlist of companies they would be “willing” to work for.
 We refer to this as the “Disney Prince” pitfall: a job (or person) you see from a distance seems to have all the qualities that would make you happy and fulfilled to live happily ever after.
 It is natural to do this, but it’s not the right approach if you are looking for the right professional and personal fit.

 When you’ve narrowed down your options, you should then focus on function.
 If working in the field of marketing in the transportation industry is one of the possibilities, what might you want to do: brand management?
 Advertising?
 Public relations?

-Published on 12/7/2018
+Published on 2/1/2022